KremzeeqOrg/fruit-project-api-scraper/README.md

 The related workflow is [here](./.github/workflows/serverless-feature-workflow.yml)

-- When PRs are closed, a [teardown workflow](./.github/workflows/serverless-feature-teardown.yml) is triggered to destroy the cloudformation stack provisioned for the `feature` environment.
+- When PRs are closed, a [teardown workflow](./.github/workflows/serverless-feature-teardown.yml) is triggered to destroy the AWS CloudFormation stack provisioned for the `feature` environment.
-- The `fruit-project` relies on `feature` deployments being provisioned to the same AWS environment as the `dev` AWS account.
+- The `fruit-project` relies on `feature` deployments being provisioned to the same AWS environment as the AWS `dev` account.
+Thus, the GitHub environment secrets set for the environment will need to reflect that.
-- The lambda and state machine for the `feature` deployment will push api records to the same DynamoDB tables as the `dev` environment.
+- The lambda and state machine for the `feature` deployment pushes API records to the same DynamoDB tables as the `dev` environment.
+It also fetches the same SSM parameters used in the `dev` environment.

 </details>